define-private-public/stopwatch/README.md

 It adds features such as multiple starting & stopping, lapping, and handy time measurement conversion utility functions.

-It is based off of Nim's builting `system/timers` module

 The offical repo can be found here: https://gitlab.com/define-private-public/stopwatch

-All other places should be considered mirrors.
+All other places should be considered mirrors, but I am willing to address issues on places like GitHub.
+Please use the GitLab repo though if you can.

 Documentation